Last updated 17 October 2022

 The women of the Tiwi Islands

 Trevor turns to the three women who are busily working on their craft.
-He speaks in Tiwi language to them.
+He speaks in Tiwi to them.

 “Young girls go with their elders on foraging walks,” explains Romy.
 “They look for pandanus leaves and for food.
 This is women’s business and I’ll let them explain to you what they do.”